University of Calgary

 Highlights of the Fellowship:

-Surgical Cases: The candidate will be surgically involved in at least:
+The fellow will be surgically involved in

-90-110 thyroid cases (including central & lateral neck dissection)
+120-150 thyroid cases (including central & lateral neck dissection)

 10-30 GNET/PNET cases

-Tumor Boards: Fellows will attend and participate in multidisciplinary tumor boards for Thyroid Cancer and Neuroendocrine Tumors.
+Fellows will attend and participate in multidisciplinary tumor boards for Thyroid Cancer and Neuroendocrine Tumors.

-Research: Basics of research course will be provided by the Office of Surgery Fellowship.
+Basics of research course will be provided by the Office of Surgical Fellowship.
 Fellows will participate in research.
-Attendance at Endocrine Surgery University will be funded.
-Fellows will be expected to attend the AAES annual meeting.
-Funding for conference presentations will provided.
+Funding for conference presentations will be provided.
+The Office of Surgical Fellowship runs an annual Fellow’s Research Day at which the fellow will present their research.

 International Medical Graduates: